 Why Do You Need Both?

 Many page owners think that organic reach (the number of unique individuals who see your post pop up in their news feeds) is enough to make an impact.
-This was true in the first few years of Facebook but is no longer the case.
-Facebook, and many other social media networks is truly a pay-to-play network.
-Facebook, Twitter, Instagram, and LinkedIn are all on algorithmic feeds.
+While this was true in the first few years of Facebook, it is no longer the case.
+Facebook, and many other social media networks, is truly a pay-to-play network because Facebook, Twitter, Instagram, and LinkedIn are all on algorithmic feeds.
 This means posts are shown to the user based on past behavior and preferences instead of in chronological order.
 Organic posts from your Facebook page only reach about 2% of your followers, and that number is dropping.

 Organic and paid social media—you shouldn’t have one without the other.
 A solid organic strategy improves your online presence and reputation, and a paid strategy increases your brand’s reach and awareness to targeted audiences.
 Managing both aspects of social media takes time and planning, but the results of a well-executed campaign are worth the effort.
 No time to handle it on your own?
 We’ve got you covered.